hbs-rcs/hbsgrid-docs/docs/trouble.md

        `bjobs`
        If your job is no longer running use
        `bhist -a`
-       to list all your recent jobs.
+       to list all your recent jobs, whether finished or unfinished.
 The JOBID is the first number in the output`.
     2. Get detailed information about a specific job by running_ `bjobs -l <JOBID>`
        where `<JOBID>` is the number you looked up in step 1.
+The -l flag asks for the output in a long format with more detailed information.
     3. You can also look at any output produced by your job by running
        `bpeek <JOBID>`
     4. Older jobs may not appear in `bjobs`.
 In that case you can still get some